yitsheyzeus/thebook_src/2_4_6_8_adam-who.md

 ### When a calf, a lamb, or a goat is born, it must stay with its mother for seven days.
 From the eighth day on it may be accepted as a sacrifice by fire to the LORD.

+There's a great deal more in the Book which relates directly to my life, and to the information that's contained in this book--the little book that the Lamb holds in his Hand.
+Teaching about the "Salt of the Earth,"

 ##The Last Day